 A lot of other artists would take their Cadmium Red and just add black.
 As you can see, this solution actually does create a respectable brown.

 But it’s probably not the best brown, and to me it looks a bit dull.
 Since I’m not satisfied with it, let’s visit the color wheel and see if there’s a better way.

-We know that to get brown we need to neutralize red a little bit, and we can do that by mixing red paint with its perfect complementary color, green.
+We know that to get brown we need to neutralize red a little bit.
+We can do that by mixing red paint with its perfect complementary color, green.

 So, instead of mixing blue and yellow to make green and then mixing that green with Cadmium Red; there’s actually a way to get brown by only mixing two colors.

 (Here’s the point where reading my first color mixing article would come in handy.)

 Since every color actually has an “additional color” in it, all we have to do is find the TWO colors that contain the THREE colors between them that are necessary to make brown.